jandr003/Beyond-The-Era-Echoes-In-The-Past/README.md

 # Beyond The Era: Echoes in the Past

-A fan-made pixel RPG project inspired by *Frieren: Beyond Journey’s End*.
+A fan-made pixel RPG inspired by *Frieren: Beyond Journey’s End*.

 ## About

-Beyond The Era: Echoes in the Past is a small RPG project focused on pixel art, character systems, animations, and classic adventure gameplay.
+**Beyond The Era: Echoes in the Past** is a pixel RPG project featuring character selection, pixel art, animations, exploration, and RPG-style gameplay.

-This project is made for learning and experimenting with game development using HTML, CSS, and JavaScript.
+This project was made as part of my portfolio to showcase my work in game development, pixel art, UI design, and animation using HTML, CSS, and JavaScript.

 ## Features

-- Character selection
+* Character selection
-- Pixel art animations
+* Pixel art animations
-- RPG-style UI
+* RPG-style UI
-- Character and equipment systems
+* Character and equipment systems
-- Exploration and battle mechanics
+* Exploration
+* Battle mechanics

 ## Built With

-- HTML
+* HTML
-- CSS
+* CSS
-- JavaScript
+* JavaScript

-## Status
+## Project Status

-In Development
+**Personal Project**

+Made as a personal project to showcase my work in game development and design.

 ## Disclaimer

 This is a fan-made project inspired by *Frieren: Beyond Journey’s End*.

-Characters and original concepts belong to their respective owners.
+All characters and related content belong to their respective owners.
+This project is not affiliated with or endorsed by the original creators.